axioned/handbook/docs/learning/project management/project-framework.md

 ## 2. Key differences to consider between Project Management Framework and Project Methodology:

 This can be a common source of confusion.
 But it's simple to untangle.
 A project methodology acts as a set of processes or principles that best help manage a project.
-Methodologies are usually pretty strictly defined and reinforced—they're formal for a reason.
+Methodologies are usually pretty strictly defined and reinforced they're formal for a reason.
 Without a strict code in place for your methodology, the project can fall apart.

 Meanwhile, you have more freedom and flexibility within a framework.
 Change rules, adapt new rules mid-framework and abandon rules as needed.
-Plus, a framework includes so much more detail—even phases that might not be included in a methodology such as complex onboarding processes and post-go-live assessments.
+Plus, a framework includes so much more detail even phases that might not be included in a methodology such as complex onboarding processes and post-go-live assessments.

 There are many types of Project Methodology, but mostly use below:

-1, Agile
+  1. Agile

-2, Scrum
+  2. Scrum

-3, Kanban
+  3. Kanban

-4, Waterfall
+  4. Waterfall

 Above is listed in the order they're being followed.
 Learn more about "Project Methodology" from [here](https://www.projectmanager.com/blog/project-management-methodology).